Weak extinction versus global exponential growth of total mass for superdiffusions

 With $\beta$ belonging to a certain Kato class (see Definition \ref{Kato}) and $k$ being locally bounded from above and nonnegative, we will define the fundamental quantity $\lambda_2$ in (\ref{e:l2def}) and show that $\lambda_2<\infty$.
-We will write $(\{X_t\}_{t\ge 0};\P_{\mu},\,\mu\in M(\mathbb R^d))$ to denote the {\it superprocess} (a measure-valued Markov process) with $\P_{\mu}(X_0=\mu)=1$, corresponding to the semilinear elliptic operator $\mathcal{A}(u):=Lu+\beta u-ku^2$ on $\R^d$.
+We will use $(\{X_t\}_{t\ge 0}; \P_{\mu},\,\mu\in M(\mathbb R^d))$ to denote the {\it superprocess} (a measure-valued Markov process) with $\P_{\mu}(X_0=\mu)=1$, corresponding to the semi-linear elliptic operator $\mathcal{A}(u):=Lu+\beta u-ku^2$ on $\R^d$.
 For the precise definition, see Definition \ref{finiteMVP} below.
-As we will see in Theorem \ref{existence} and Theorem \ref{cadlag}, the superprocess is well defined and has a $c\grave{a}dl\grave{a}g$ version.
+As we will see in Theorem \ref{existence}, the superprocess is well defined.